-Muskwa Kechika Access Management Area-Restriction applies to vehicles other than aircraft in portions of these MU's.
-For information and maps showing specific routes and vehicle restrictions within the Muskwa Kechika, contact the MWLAP and Ministry of Forests offices in Fort Nelson and Fort St. John.
+★ Muskwa Kechika Access Management Area- Restriction applies to vehicles other than aircraft in portions of these MU's.
+For information and maps showing specific routes and vehicle restrictions within the Muskwa Kechika, contact MW/LAP office in Fort St. John and Ministry of Forests offices in Fort Nelson and Dawson Creek.